wazuh/wazuh-qa/docs/DocGenerator/README.md

     python3 DocGenerator.py -t
 Using **-t** option, the tool will load the config file to test the correct content.

-## Index output data
+### Index output data
     python3 DocGenerator.py -i <INDEX_NAME>
-Using **-i** option, the tool will load the content of the output folder to index it into Elastic.
-The name of the index must be provided as a parameter
+Using **-i** option, the tool indexes the content of each file output as a document into ElasticSearch.
+The name of the index must be provided as a parameter.

-## Local launch output data
+### Local launch output data
     python3 DocGenerator.py -l <INDEX_NAME>
-Using **-l** option, the tool will index the content of the output folder and lunch SearchUI app locally.
-The name of the index must be provided as a parameter
+Using **-l** option, the tool indexes the content of each file output as a document into ElasticSearch and launch the application.
+The name of the index must be provided as a parameter.